dansmyers/HonorsThesisGuide/README.md

 - It connects your thesis to an issue of recognized importance.

-- It establishes that other researchers see this issue as important and that you're aware of the scholarly conversation around it.
+- It establishes that other researchers care about this issue and that you're aware of the scholarly conversation around it.

 - It identifies a meaningful gap in the current work, which provides the rationale for your study.